Posted on 30/07/2025

 • Translucent: allows light to pass through with varying degrees of transparency.

-However, one of the most significant challenges is color consistency between batches, especially in professional environments where repeatability across series is essential.
-In this regard, manufacturers such as Fillamentum and Polymaker have set the standard, ensuring consistent pigmentation thanks to strict quality control and stable formulations.
-This guarantees that as long as the same material and color are used, both the finish and color of a part will remain consistent even when switching spools.
+One of the main challenges remains color consistency between batches, especially in professional processes where reproducibility between series is required.
+In this regard, manufacturers such as Fillamentum and Polymaker have been leaders, ensuring pigment homogeneity through strict quality controls and stable formulations.
+This guarantees that, while using the same material and color, both the finish and the color of a part remain constant even when changing spools.

 The importance of a complete and stable color range between batches